Itsey/itsey.github.io/docs/molly-createRules.md

             ]
 ```

-##### MatchWithMaster
+### MatchWithPrimary

-Control: "MatchWithMaster"
+Control: "MatchWithPrimary"
 PatternMatch:  A minmatch pattern which identifies one or more files.
-Once the files are found they are compared with the master file.
-This master file and the found file must match exactly.  %MASTERROOT% can be used to take a master root path passed into the tool.
+Once the files are found they are compared with the primary file.
+This primary file and the found file must match exactly.  %COMMONROOT% can be used to take a primary root path passed into the tool.
 ValidatorName: FileValidationChecks

 Example: Everyone has to use the same editorconfig file